yuhyao/lETHargy-ctl-updated/README.md

-# ETHctl
+# lETHargy-ctl-updated
-Contest Template Library for the ETH ICPC team lETHargy
+Updated Contest Template Library for the ETH ICPC team lETHargy.

 Generated with KACTL's setup